Mid Century Modern in Fireplace Design

 - I haven’t done any of these things.

 I did, however, learn to do the washing up with a Greek cook in an Indian restaurant in London for several long months.
 I also studied ethnology, and I spent some time in Alaska with the Inuits.
-I was awarded a Doctorate in Sociology from the Sorbonne in Paris (for ‘The influence on human behaviour of aesthetics in the workplace’), which then led to my becoming a history professor in a lycée in Paris.
+I was awarded a Doctorate in Sociology from the Sorbonne in Paris (for ‘The influence on human behavior of aesthetics in the workplace’), which then led to my becoming a history professor in a lycée in Paris.

-So, when Focus is awarded with the National Prize for Creation by a French trade minister (Paris 1995), or when I see our fireplaces exhibited in the Museum of Contemporary Art in Bordeaux, Grenoble or Stockholm or at the Guggenheim in New York; when we win gold ‘Trophées du Design’ medals (Paris 1994, 1997, 2001) or are given the Innovation Prize at the Batimat trade show (November 1999), or when Lord Norman Foster asks me to design a fireplace for him, I wonder why.
+So, when Focus is awarded the National Prize for Creation by a French trade minister (Paris 1995), or when I see our fireplaces exhibited in the Museum of Contemporary Art in Bordeaux, Grenoble, or Stockholm or at the Guggenheim in New York; when we win gold ‘Trophées du Design’ medals (Paris 1994, 1997, 2001) or are given the Innovation Prize at the Batimat trade show (November 1999), or when Lord Norman Foster asks me to design a fireplace for him, I wonder why.